Sign up for my newsletter for research & practice updates

 • Improved bone density

-• Potential reduction in heart disease and diabetes risk if started early
+• May reduce heart disease/diabetes risk if started early

 Important Considerations: